openstack/openstack-manuals/doc/config-reference/source/tables/conf-changes/neutron.rst

-New, updated, and deprecated options in Mitaka for Networking
+New, updated, and deprecated options in Newton for Networking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..